rage/java-programming/data/osa-2/4-metodit.md

 }

 public static void printPhrase() {
-    // write your code here
+    // Write some code in here
 }
 ```